 Which Tool Should You Choose?

 Choose Claude Code if you prefer terminal workflows, need the deepest reasoning on complex codebases, want maximum MCP extensibility, or are building autonomous agent workflows.
-The /loop scheduled tasks feature is unique and powerful for ongoing development operations.
+The new routines feature lets you schedule cloud-based automations that run without your laptop — unique among these tools.

-Choose Cursor if you write code daily and want the best combination of autocomplete and agent capabilities in a familiar IDE.
-The Supermaven engine and Composer are a powerful pairing.
+Choose Cursor if you write code daily and want the best combination of autocomplete and agent capabilities.
+Cursor 3’s Agents Window lets you orchestrate multiple agents across repos, while Supermaven autocomplete handles fast inline completions.

 Choose GitHub Copilot if your team lives in the GitHub ecosystem, you want the cheapest entry point ($10/mo), or you need enterprise-grade management and policies.
 The GitHub integration depth is unmatched.

-Choose Windsurf if you want agentic capabilities at the lowest price, are new to AI-assisted coding, or work on long-term projects where the Memories feature can compound value over time.
+Choose Windsurf if you want agentic capabilities at the lowest price, are new to AI-assisted coding, or want parallel multi-agent sessions (Wave 13).
+The Memories feature compounds value on long-term projects, and the free SWE-1.5 model (950 tok/s) is hard to beat on speed.

 Choose OpenAI Codex if you value open source, want to customize your agent, or need the most token-efficient terminal agent.
 The ChatGPT Plus bundle is good value.